tezos/tezos-mirror/docs/user/multinetwork.rst

 This command will fail with an error if the configured network is not Edo2net.
 The node also displays the chain name (such as ``TEZOS_MAINNET``) when it starts.
+Also mind opening the :doc:`RPC interface <../developer/rpc>` as appropriate.

 Custom Networks
 ---------------